AckerlyXu/heima/articles/hdinsight/hdinsight-hadoop-hive-java-udf.md

     mvn compile package
     ```

-    This builds and packages the UDF into **exampleudf/target/ExampleUDF-1.0-SNAPSHOT.jar**.
+    This command builds and packages the UDF into the `exampleudf/target/ExampleUDF-1.0-SNAPSHOT.jar` file.

 2. Use the `scp` command to copy the file to the HDInsight cluster.